octoblu/passport-smartsheet/README.md

 # passport-smartsheet

-[Passport](http://passportjs.org/) strategy for authenticating with [Twitter](http://smartsheet.com/)
-using the OAuth 1.0a API.
+[Passport](http://passportjs.org/) strategy for authenticating with [Smart Sheets](http://smartsheet.com/) using the OAuth 1.0a API.

-This module lets you authenticate using Twitter in your Node.js applications.
+This module lets you authenticate using Smart Sheets in your Node.js applications.
-By plugging into Passport, Twitter authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, Smart Sheets authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).